OPEC says pumping hard to bring oil price down

 The extra OPEC oil is filling gaps caused by an unusually large number of supply outages globally.
 Supply breaks were running at nearly 1.3 million bpd as of early April.

-It has also offset a decline in exports from Iran, which is facing stiffening western sanctions over its disputed nuclear energy program.
+It has also offset a decline in exports from Iran, which is facing stiffening western sanctions over its disputed nuclear energy programme.

 Iranian oil exports were running at between 200,000 and 300,000 bpd below last year's level, Maria van der Hoeven, head of the International Energy Agency, told Thursday's conference.